AlleNeri/scheduler-plugins/pkg/optimizedpreemption/README.md

 ## Running the plugin
 For the previous motivations, the plugin is not meant to run in a production environment.
 Nevertheless, there are some extra entries in the `Makefile` to generate the scheduler image with this plugin and run it in a Minikube cluster.
-To do it, it's required a running Minikube cluster and Docker in the host machine.
+To do this, it's required a running Minikube cluster and Docker in the host machine.
 The command `make optimized-preemption-plugin` generates the scheduler image, loads it into the Minikube cluster and restarts the scheduler with the plugin.

 ## Configuration